 The Dolderbahn is a mini cogwheel train that provides local residents access to the top of a mountain through 1300 meters.
 At the end of the short six-minute ride, you can visit a garden, a golf course, and a hotel that looks like a castle within the station's vicinity.

 From within Zurich, take a tram towards Römerhof station and follow the signs for the Dolderbahn.
 You can buy tickets to use the train on the machines next to the bench facing the rail.
 Ride the Dolderbahn to the last stop and make a right upon exiting the station.
 Follow the path where you can stop to view Lake Zurich from the edge of the golf course.
-Then keep walking along the path until it turns narrow and becomes more natural.
-Eventually, you will find the word Degenried on a massive wooden sign.
+Then keep walking along the path until it turns narrow and becomes more lush.
+Eventually, you will see the word Degenried on a massive wooden sign.

 If you decide to do this restaurant excursion, do yourself a favor and make sure to save room for dessert!
 I learned after the fact that they make their desserts fresh daily, and their selections change fairly often.